Updated: Sep 10, 2020

 Below is another version of bánh phu thê.
 Due to its shape and size, the yellow cake is often confused with bánh ít lá gai (gai leaf little cake), another traditional cake that is black in colour due to its ingredients.
 Both have mung bean paste stuffings and are wrapped in triangular forms using banana leaves but with a slight difference in how each is wrapped.
 Bánh ít lá gai is usually used during traditional festivals to worship ancestors.

-If you know a little about Chinese food, the conjugal cakes is similar to Chinese's red ku kueh (literally "red tortoise cake", but more commonly as "ang ku kueh" in Hokkien), where mung bean paste or peanut paste are stuffed in red-coloured glutinous rice flour skin.
+If you know a little about Chinese food, the conjugal cakes is similar to Chinese's red ku kueh (literally "red tortoise cake", but more commonly known as "ang ku kueh" in Hokkien), where mung bean paste or peanut paste are stuffed in red-coloured glutinous rice flour skin.

 Apart from the noodle and rice dishes, all the others are pretty light items.
 You can probably try all the Hoi An's specialties in 3 meals within one day.
 And if you like any of them, go for it again the next day in other eateries or restaurants, the experience will be different.